ivandres73/LexerSimpleExample/readme.md

 - arithmetic operators
 - comments (block and single lined)

-The .jff file contain the Automaton I made for this example, you can see it using JFLAP.
+_The .jff file contains the Automaton I made for this example, you can see it using JFLAP._